GIPdA/MemoAladin/README.md

 In theory it should be compatible with all Aladin computers, but testing were only made with an Aladin Pro.

+	Note that this project was done in 2017, and some of the infos below may not be up to date.
+The hardware should work on any Arduino-compatible board with 2 Serial ports.

 ## Hardware

-Very cheap Arduino-compatible STM32 board, also known as "Blue Pill": <http://wiki.stm32duino.com/index.php?title=Blue_Pill> (! you'll need a USB-Serial interface to program the bootloader the first time to be able to use the integrated USB port !)
+Very cheap Arduino-compatible STM32 board, also known as "Blue Pill": [http://wiki.stm32duino.com/index.php?title=Blue_Pill](https://stm32-base.org/boards/STM32F103C8T6-Blue-Pill.html) (! you'll need a USB-Serial interface to program the bootloader the first time to be able to use the integrated USB port !)

 	You need to fix the USB pullup by replacing R10 with a 1.5k resistor or opt for the dirty fix like me and add a 1.8k resistor between PA12 and 3V3.